-It may be helpful to familiarize yourself with the Conclusions of this analysis of Marcion's Gospel before continuing with this page.
+It may be helpful to familiarize yourself with the Conclusions of the analysis of Marcion's Gospel of the Lord [Mcg] on this site before continuing with this page.

-As described in The Synoptic Problem, much of the text of Mk, Mt, and Lk is very similar, and in some places identical, in either two or all three of these gospels, and for this reason they are collectively referred to as the Synoptic (or ‘seeing together’) Gospels, or just the ‘synoptics.’
-Marcion's Gospel [Mcg] is obviously related to the synoptics, most resembling a 'cut down' version of Lk, and the generally accepted explanation for this is that Marcion edited Lk, removing text that did not suit his theology.
-However, there is no known evidence (save for the opinions of Tertullian, Epiphanius, and others) that Marcion actually created Mcg, and there is nothing in the content of either Mcg or Lk that could not instead be explained by Lk being an expanded version of Mcg.
-If so, then it is conceivable that if Mcg is earlier than Lk, then it either is, or is based on something that is, also earlier than Mt.
-Consequently, if we compare the text of Mcg with that of Lk only, and make decisions regarding its origin on that basis, we are ignoring the parallel (i.e. obviously closely related, but not necessarily identical) text in Mk and Mt, and so it is important to compare Mcg with the other synoptics as well.
+As described in The Synoptic Problem, much of the text of the gospels of Mark, Matthew, and Luke is very similar, and in some places identical, in either two or all three of these gospels, and for this reason they are collectively referred to as the Synoptic (or ‘seeing together’) Gospels, or just the ‘synoptics.’
+Marcion's Gospel of the Lord is obviously related to the synoptics, appearing to be a shorter version of Luke, and the generally accepted explanation for this is that Marcion edited Luke, removing text that did not suit his theology.
+However, there is no known evidence (save for the acknowledged biased opinions of Tertullian, Epiphanius, and others) that Marcion actually created Mcg, and there is nothing in the content of either Mcg or Luke that could not instead be explained by Luke being an expanded version of Mcg.
+If so, then it is conceivable that if Mcg is earlier than Luke, then it either is, or is based on something that is, also earlier than Matthew.
+Consequently, if we compare the text of Mcg with that of Luke only, and make decisions regarding its origin on that basis, we are ignoring the parallel (i.e. obviously closely related, but not necessarily identical) text in Mark and Matthew, and so it is important to compare Mcg with the other synoptics as well.

-There is currently (Feb 2014) no agreed solution to the synoptic problem, and perhaps the most significant issue on which agreement has not yet been reached is that in some places the text of Mt appears to pre-date that in Lk, while in others text in Lk appears to pre-date text in Mt.
-Of the two possible solutions that can be considered the 'front-runners,' one requires the use of an additional hypothetical source, usually known as Q, to solve this and other issues regarding Mt and Lk.
-However, as Mcg is an additional known (not hypothetical) source that is clearly related to Lk, it is worth investigating whether the text of Mcg could provide all the 'explanatory power' for which Q was originally created, and so effectively 'replace' Q in synoptic solutions.
+There is currently (Sep 2015) no agreed solution to the synoptic problem, and perhaps the most significant issue on which agreement has not yet been reached is that in some places the text of Matthew appears to pre-date that in Luke, while in others text in Luke appears to pre-date text in Matthew.
+Of the two possible solutions that can be considered the 'front-runners,' one (the Mark-Q theory) requires the use of an additional hypothetical source, usually known as Q, to solve this and other issues regarding Matthew and Luke.
+However, as Mcg is an additional known (not hypothetical) source that is clearly related to Luke, it is worth investigating whether the text of Mcg could provide all the 'explanatory power' for which Q was originally created, and so effectively replace Q in synoptic solutions.

-As we know that Mcg is basically an old, shorter, version of Lk, it is important to know whether or not the text in Mcg is more primitive than (i.e. pre-dates) the parallel text in either Mt or Lk itself.
-If Lk is more primitive than Mcg then it is likely that Mcg is an edited version of Lk.
-However, if Mcg is more primitive than Lk then there are a number of possibilities, depending on the relationship between Mcg and Mt.
-If Mt is more primitive than Mcg then it is unlikely that Mcg can add anything to the synoptic problem.
-However, if Mt is not more primitive than Mcg we need to look at the agreements (or disagreements) among Mcg, Mt, and Lk: If Mcg is more primitive than Mt we have added to the evidence that Mcg is also earlier than Lk.
-This is also the case in places where Mcg and Mt are the same, but both are more primitive than Lk.
-In both these latter cases Mcg could be a source for Mt as well as for Lk.
+As we know that Mcg is basically an old, shorter, version of Luke, it is important to know whether or not the text in Mcg is more primitive than (i.e. pre-dates) the parallel text in either Matthew or Luke itself.
+If Luke is more primitive than Mcg then it is likely that Mcg is an edited version of Luke.
+However, if Mcg is more primitive than Luke then there are a number of possibilities, depending on the relationship between Mcg and Matthew.
+If Matthew is more primitive than Mcg then it is unlikely that Mcg can add anything to the synoptic problem.
+However, if Matthew is not more primitive than Mcg we need to look at the agreements (or disagreements) among Mcg, Matthew, and Luke: If Mcg is more primitive than Matthew we have added to the evidence that Mcg is also earlier than Luke.
+This is also the case in places where Mcg and Mt have the same text, and both are more primitive than Luke.
+In both these latter cases Mcg could be a source for Matthew as well as for Luke.

 When investigating the synoptic problem some ‘sections’ of text in the synoptics are given particular names, based on how the synoptics overlap, or do not.
 Although these names are not universal, they are common enough that they will be used here as well:

-In order to investigate the relationships between Mk, Mt, Lk, and Mcg, we need to look at all the Triple and Double Tradition material (everything in both Mt and Lk).
-Additionally, although neither Sondergut Lk nor the Mk/Lk Double tradition text contain anything from Mt (by definition), it may also turn out that this material can provide extra information.
-Because neither Tertullian nor Epiphanius mention the complete text of either Lk or Mcg we cannot identify all the Triple and Double Tradition material that they saw, and even in those places where we can, the text they give may not contain direct quotes.
+In order to investigate the relationships between Mark, Matthew, Luke, and Mcg, we need to look at all the Triple and Double Tradition material (everything in both Matthew and Luke).
+Additionally, although neither Sondergut Luke nor the Mark/Luke Double tradition text contain anything from Matthew (by definition), it may also turn out that this material can provide extra information.
+Because neither Tertullian nor Epiphanius mention the complete text of either Luke or Mcg we cannot identify all the Triple and Double Tradition material that they saw, and even in those places where we can, the text they give may not contain direct quotes.
 In addition, much of the Triple and Double Tradition material does not show any clear signs of directionality, and as a result, we may be very limited in our ability to determine the directionality between text in Mcg and the synoptics.
 Nevertheless, it is worth trying.
 For example:

-The evidence points to Mcg having been created by combining something consisting largely of edited versions (close to the Lukan parallels) of verses in Mk (excluding The Great Omission) with some parts of the text that we refer to as sondergut Lk.
-It appears that the only synoptic on which Mcg depends is Mk, and that Mcg could be considered to be an ‘intermediate’ form, part way between Mk and what we see as Lk today.
-This strongly suggests that Mcg is, or at least is very closely related to, the pre-Mt version of Luke (Early Luke) described in The MwEL Theory: A New Synoptic Solution.
+The evidence points to Mcg having been created by combining something consisting largely of edited versions (close to the Lukan parallels) of verses in Mark (excluding The Great Omission) with some parts of the text that we refer to as sondergut Luke.
+It appears that the only synoptic gospel on which Mcg depends is Mark, and that Mcg could be considered to be an ‘intermediate’ form, part way between Mark and what we see as Luke today.
+Despite the prevailing opinion that Mcg is a later, edited version of Luke, in all respects the known text of Mcg instead meets the criteria for an early version of Luke.
+This strongly suggests that Mcg is at least very closely related to a pre-Matthew version of Luke (Early Luke) as described in MwEL: A New Synoptic Hypothesis.